AIcodeAcademy/full_stack_blueprint/docs/OVERVIEW.md

   - `src/server/main.ts`: The main entry point for the server application.
 - **`src/sql`**: Contains SQL definition files for the database tables and initial data.
 - **`docs`**: Contains project documentation, including architecture blueprints, feature specifications, and the overview documentation itself.
+  - `docs/1-add_asset`: Feature-specific documentation for the Add Asset feature.
 - **`.ai`**: Contains instructions and prompts for AI agents used in the project.
 - **`.cursor` & `.vscode`**: Configuration files for Cursor and VSCode editors, including rules and settings.